matt-s-gibbs/swtools/cran-comments.md

 ## Local Windows 10

-0 errors ✔ | 0 warnings ✔ | 0 notes ✔
+0 errors ✔ | 0 warnings ✔ | 1 notes

+>Namespace in Imports field not imported from: ‘prettymapr’ All declared Imports should be used.

+prettymapr is used via a ggspatial function, and is not called directly.